PFOA, PFOS, PFAS

 A Lot of Letters, Let's Talk Numbers

-Cleaning products, leather, textiles, non-stick cookware, pesticides and more all contain a common factor: PFOA.
-A mathematician would stop here and explain how two numbers might have a common factor – and in the case of PFOA & PFOS – lots of numbers are involved: also known as C8, 6.5 million Americans affected, 33 states, and at least 44 tons released into the air and the Ohio River.
+Cleaning products, leather, textiles, non-stick cookware, pesticides and more all contain a common factor: PFAS.
+A mathematician would stop here and explain how two numbers might have a common factor – and in the case of PFOA & PFOS – this means lots of numbers are involved: also known as C8, 6.5 million Americans are affected across 33 states, and at least 44 tons are released into the air and the Ohio River.

-Major companies have been phasing out the use of PFOA.
-All companies indicated that they have met the EPA’s PFOA Stewardship Program goals, which called for the substance to be phased out no later than 2015.
-That doesn’t mean that this harmful contaminant can’t still cause problems.
+More recently, major companies have been phasing out the use of PFOAs.
+All companies concerned have indicated that they have met the EPA’s PFOA Stewardship Program goals, which called for the substance to be phased out no later than 2015.
+That doesn’t mean that this harmful contaminant isn’t still present and causing problems.

-The issue with PFOA, PFOS, and other poly/perfluoroalkyl substances (PFAS) is that they are persistent.
-They do not break down in the environment.
-Period.
-Not biodegradable.
-Bad for the environment.
-Bad for humans – get the picture?
+The issue with PFOA, PFOS, and other poly/perfluoroalkyl substances (PFAS) is that they are persistent, they do not break down in the environment, and they’re bio-accumulative, meaning they literally accumulate faster than they break down.
+Bad for the environment, bad for humans – get the picture?

-Harvard researchers found detectable levels of polyfluoroalkyl and perfluoroalkyl substances in 194 US water supplies.
-These researchers went above and beyond the Legally Blonde approach but held on to the Elle Woods compassion for finding out how people are affected.
-Exposure to trace amounts of these chemicals impact the immune system.
-Significant exposure has even been linked to possible birth defects, cancer, and heart disease.
+Harvard researchers found detectable levels of polyfluoroalkyl and perfluoroalkyl substances (PFAS) in 194 US water supplies.
+They found that exposure to trace amounts of these chemicals impact the immune system, and significant exposure has even been linked to possible birth defects, cancer, and heart disease.

 Perfluoroalykyl Substances – Say What?

-The above mentioned 2016 Harvard study also found unsafe levels of PFASs in 33 states.
+The above mentioned 2016 Harvard study also found unsafe levels of PFAS in 33 states.

 Does This Mean All Water Is Contaminated?